 Current Board Members

-Jeff Smith, President: Mr. Smith has served on the CLA Board since 2010.
-He is a life-long resident of Commerce City, Colorado.
-He is a former Lieutenant of the Commerce City Police Department.
-He was elected to serve on the local school board (Adams County School District 14) in 1985.
-In 2007, he was appointed to serve again to fill an emergency vacancy.
-Currently Mr. Smith is a Captain of the Detentions Division for Clear Creek County Sherriff’s Office.
+Jeff Smith, President: Mr. Smith has served on the Board of Directors since 2010.
+A 43-year resident of Commerce City, Colorado, presently a resident of Lakewood, Colorado.
+He is a former Lieutenant of the Commerce City Police Department and was elected to serve on the Adams County School District 14 board in 1985.
+Since that time he was appointed to serve twice to fill emergency vacancies; the most recent appointment was in 2007.
+Mr. Smith recently retired from his position as Captain of the Detentions Division for the Clear Creek County Sheriff’s Office.

 If you would like to contact the Community Leadership Academy, Inc. Board of Directors, please send your correspondence to: